 - 1. Restrict transmissions of user data to the minimum necessary (Required) - 2.
 On first launch (or application update), obtain broad consent to transmit user data that requires particularly delicate handling or that may be difficult for users to change (Required) - 3.
 Obtain specific consent before transmitting user data that requires particularly delicate handling (Required) - 4.
 Provide methods by which the user can review the application privacy policy (Required) - 5.
-Place a summary version of the application privacy policy in the assets folder (Recommended) - 6.
+Use UUIDs or cookies for identifiers linked with user data (Do not use device-specific identifiers) (Required) - 6.
 Provide methods by which transmitted data can be deleted and transmitting data can be stopped by user operations (Recommended) - 7.
-Separate device-specific IDs from UUIDs and cookies (Recommended) - 8.
 If you will only be using user data within the device, notify the user that data will not be transmitted externally.
-(Recommended)
+(Recommended) - 8.
+Place a summary version of the application privacy policy in the assets folder (Recommended)